-Digital twin solutions have proven highly efficient in many industries, from healthcare to the oil & gas sector.
-This technology simplifies smart manufacturing for companies and reduces the time and costs involved in industrial production, provision, and repairs.
+Custom digital twin development has proven highly efficient in many domains, from healthcare to the oil & gas sector.
+This software solution simplifies smart manufacturing for companies and reduces the time and costs involved in industrial production, provision, and repairs.

-But what is a digital twin in manufacturing, by definition?
+But what is a custom digital twin in manufacturing, by definition?

 The digital twin recreates physical objects, assets, and operations, allowing for timely and cost-effective optimization, process monitoring, improvement, and maintenance.
 This is what Industry 4.0 stands for.
 The digital twinning in manufacturing uses current operational data to create a synchronized copy that executives can rely on.
 The metrics from the object are then used to model and predict its status in the ever-changing working environment.

 Read more: Digital Twin Development Benefits and Costs